 Heaters are either supplied with built-in controls or outside, wall-mounted controls.
 For outside controls, some are in their own pre-finished box.
 Others come with a faceplate and are designed to fit in to a 3-gang box.
 Our Sauna Craft controls come this way.
 However, they are a tight fit in a standard 3-gang box.
 That is why an MBD-3 is specified.
 It is a masonry box and is a little bigger inside.
 Some who sell this type of control do NOT include the MBD-3.
 They will tell you that your electrician can easily supply this.
 That is simply untrue.
 An MBD-3 is not a standard part.
 Even many electrical wholesalers do not stock them.

 Unlike standard boxes which sell for a few dollars, the MBD-3 is pricey, selling for $16.00 to $20.00.
 Saunafin includes the MBD-3.
 It would be very tempting not to do so, but that is not how we treat our customers.

-Be especially careful when looking at EBay, Amazon, Wayfair or similar sites.
+Be especially careful when looking at EBay, Amazon, Wayfair andheaters manuafacter in Asia or Eastern Europe.
 There are several heaters being offered that are manufactured overseas and do not meet North American manufacturing standards.
 Nor are they approved.
 The material is thin and flimsy.
 Most do not have the safety high temperature cut-off required by code.